Dmgvol/GR_Guides/HexColors.md

 `0.672443 0.23074 0` <- Write this down in a notepad</br>
 And also write down your new rgb value (don't know how? check [FAQ](#faq) )

----
 ## Replacing Values using Hex
 Navigate back to the mod pack which we created previously,</br>
 and open each `.exp` file with a hex editor (I use `Hex Editor Neo`).

-For each file, find the default rgb values and replace all with your new color values as shown below (not all files will contain the RGB values):
+For each file, find the default rgb values and **replace all** with your new color values as shown below (not all files will contain the RGB values):

 ![](Images/hex3.png)